wifiovermybody/video-to-frames/README.md

 chmod +x extract_frames.py

 ```
+To run the script:
-Run the script: Open a terminal, type python3 (including the space), then drag your video file into the terminal to add its path automatically.
-Press Enter to run the script:
+Open a terminal (eg. osx terminal), type python3 (including the space), drag your script in, then drag your video file into the terminal to add their paths in automatically.
+Press Enter to run the script.
+It should look something like below:

 ```bash